Smithfield - Elizabeth North

 Smithfield - Elizabeth North has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect the area.
-Notable ones include Riverbanks College Angle Vale, Playford Health and Wellbeing Precinct, Blakes Crossing Master Planned Community, and Newton Boulevard Extension.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects that may impact the area.
+Notable projects include Riverbanks College in Angle Vale, Playford Health and Wellbeing Precinct, Tudor Vale Shopping Centre at Munno Para West, and Blakes Crossing Master Planned Community.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.